Raptyyy/vr-guide/basic-vr-setup.md

-# Basic VR setup
+# Headset setup

-?> Click on your brand of headset to expand the instructions, you only need to use one of the provided methods.
+?> Click on your brand of headset to expand the instructions, use whichever method works best if there's multiple.

-?> Once you have the correct settings applied for your headset, test it out in singleplayer first before joining a server !

 <details>
   <summary style="cursor: pointer"><b>Oculus / Meta</b></summary>